cheethas/powdr/IDEAS.md

 ### Post-conditions

-Similarly, in (2), users should also show when the combintation of lookups have certain properties.
+Similarly, in (2), users should also show when the combination of lookups have certain properties.